 The toiletries sector encompasses products ranging from haircare to footcare, excluding medical and therapeutical products.
-There has been a significant fragmentation of the individual markets in the sector in recent years, with for example shampoos and conditioners for different coloured hair and different preparations addressing various perceived consumer differentiated needs such as frizziness and tangles.
+There has been a significant fragmentation of the individual markets in the sector in recent years, with for example shampoos and conditioners for different coloured hair and different preparations addressing various perceived consumer needs such as frizziness.

 Consumers purchase these through a range of retail outlets, from high quality department stores to low-cost discounters, with the high street supermarkets and drug stores somewhere in the middle.
-The majority of the Group's production is sold into the UK, other EU member states and North America.
+The majority of the Group's production is sold into the UK and North America.

 Producers and manufacturers providing products in this market place range from major multinational corporations to small businesses, such as Creightons.
-Also, production and manufacturing in the toiletries market is now world-wide, with many competitors sourcing a significant proportion of their products from outside the UK or EU, either due to greater efficiency of scale or due to a lower cost base.
-Although the cost advantage some Far Eastern producers enjoyed a few years ago has been deteriorating in the past year or so.
+Also, production and manufacturing in the toiletries market is now world-wide, with many competitors sourcing a significant proportion of their products from outside the UK or EU, either due to greater efficiency of scale or due to a lower cost base, although the cost advantage some Far Eastern producers enjoyed previously has been deteriorating in the past few years.